Triangle Shirtwaist Factory fire: Mt. Zion Cemetery Memorial

 A memorial "of the Ladies Waist and Dress Makers Union Local No 25" was erected in Mt.
 Zion Cemetery in Maspeth, Queens (40°44'2" N 73°54'11" W).
 It is a series of stone columns holding a large cross beam.
 Much of the writing is no longer legible due to erosion.

+Plaques

+Three plaques on the southeast corner of the Brown Building commemorate the women and men who lost their lives in the fire.